Rytchet/flagey/README.md

 - ⚛️ Implements the [MaterialUI](https://material-ui.com/) component library
 - 📈 Uses the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) to dynamically generate a ranking of the albums.
 - 📱 Fully responsive
-- 🤯 Click on the ranking to switch between album view / title view

 ## 📸 Screenshots!